Rosacea vs. Psoriasis

 Some people have more than one type or can develop into other forms.
 Current studies show that more than eight million Americans have this skin disease.
-The condition can start at any age but it is more common that it starts in adults.
+The condition can start at any age but it is more common than it starts in adults.

-Roughly 25% to 30% of people with psoriasis, may develop psoriatic arthritis, another form of the skin condition, which causes inflammation and swelling in the joints.
-Some psoriasis arthritis symptoms include a swollen finger or toe, nail separating from nail bed, lower back pain, heel pain, and stiffness when you wake up or sit for hours.
+Roughly 25% to 30% of people with psoriasis, may develop psoriatic arthritis, another form of skin condition, which causes inflammation and swelling in the joints.
+Some psoriasis arthritis symptoms include a swollen finger or toe, nail separating from the nail bed, lower back pain, heel pain, and stiffness when you wake up or sit for hours.
 There are treatment options to help ease symptoms or prevent further damage—including physical therapy, arthritis-friendly, exercise, and medication.

 While there is currently no cure for psoriasis, you can alleviate itching, cracking and bleeding, by taking care of your skin.
 The dermatologists at Gardens Dermatology recommend:

 - Avoid skin injuries like bug bites and cuts.

 - Try not to scratch, as scratching can worsen your condition.